luotianling327/luotianling327.github.io/_posts/2022-07-13-hello-world-hello-second-half-of-2022.markdown

     - Github
 ---

 It has been years since I wanted to build a personal website.
-But I finally get down to doing it during this time when I am graduating and writing my thesis.
-[Github Pages][Github Pages] + [Jekyll][Jekyll] provides a convinient and elegant way to build it.
+But I finally got down to doing it during this time when I was graduating and writing my thesis.
+[Github Pages][Github Pages] + [Jekyll][Jekyll] provides a convenient and elegant way to build it.
 It makes posting an article/blog as simple as making a `Git commit`.
-During this process, I also learnt a little bit of the powerful tools - `HTML`, `CSS`, and `JavaScript`, which is intriguing.
+During this process, I've also learned a bit about the powerful tools - `HTML`, `CSS`, and `JavaScript`, which are intriguing.
 Hope to know more about them!

-I'd like to express my gratitude to [Hux's blog][Hux's blog], a wonderful open source project where my website is adapted.
-Apart from basic functions, it allows some extra great features such as searching and adding tags.
+I'd love to express my gratitude to [Hux's blog][Hux's blog], a wonderful open-source project where my website is adapted.
+Apart from basic functions, it allows several extra great features such as searching and adding tags.

 [Github Pages]: https://pages.github.com/
 [Jekyll]: http://jekyllrb.com/